 One thing Vegas does well make you believe you are somewhere else.
 The Venetian takes you all the way from the sunset strip to the canals of Venice Italy.
 You may not be able to take your teenagers to Italy so Vegas brings Italy to you.
 There is both an indoor and outdoor Gondola experience.

 The indoor gondolas travel through the Grand Canal with a designed streetscape of Italian-inspired architecture and shops.
 A blue sky like a painted ceiling mimics an outdoor experience. as well as the blue sky-painted ceiling.
 The outdoor gondolas glide along a lagoon at the front of the hotel, offering a breathtaking view of the Las Vegas Strip.
+The Grand Canal shoppes sell some of the best designer apparel in Vegas.
 The outdoor gondolas are subject to closing during inclement weather.

 Address: 3355 S Las Vegas Blvd, Las Vegas, NV 89109, USA